Consumer Medicine Information (CMI)

 effects tends to be lower in children.

-Contact your doctor immediately if you experience symptoms of an allergic reaction.
-You may require urgent medical attention.
+Contact your doctor immediately if you experience rash and/or any signs of hypersensitivity reactions.

 Cases of hepatitis and severe life-threatening liver dysfunction (such as liver failure) have been reported in patients being